Seongnam FC: Relocation to Seongnam

 Under Kim Hak-bum's management, the club bounced back to the forefront of South Korean football as they claimed their seventh league title in 2006, defeating Suwon Samsung Bluewings 3–1 on aggregate in the championship playoff final.
 This was their seventh K League title, a record among all the K League clubs.

-In the 2007 season, they went undefeated for 22 consecutive league matches — the third longest streak in the history of the K League — before finally being defeated by Suwon Samsung Bluewings 2–1 on 15 July 2007.
+In the 2007 season, they went undefeated for 22 consecutive league matches (the third longest streak in the history of the K League) before finally being defeated by Suwon Samsung Bluewings 2–1 on 15 July 2007.
 Seongnam finished the regular season of the 2007 K League Championship in first place but were beaten 4–1 on aggregate in the championship final by Pohang Steelers.

 Seongnam's former player Shin Tae-yong returned as caretaker manager in the 2009 season before being officially appointed as manager from the following season as the club's successes continued.
 Seongnam won the 2010 AFC Champions League, defeating local rivals Suwon in the quarter-finals and going on to beat Iranian side Zob Ahan 3-1 in the final in front of 27,000 fans in Tokyo's National Stadium.
+This was their second AFC Champions League title and qualified them directly into the quarter-finals stage of the 2010 FIFA Club World Cup which they finished fourth.

 Seongnam added another FA Cup trophy to their collection in 2011, beating Suwon 1–0 in the final.

 Seongnam's uniforms during the Ilhwa Chunma era were yellow and orange.